CiscoDevNet/cisco-nso-interactive-quick-start/README.md

 # Cisco NSO interactive Quick Start

-Cisco Code Exchange provides the ability to run examples in a browser-based integrated development environment (IDE).
-We are bringing now the ability to run NSO on top it.
+Explore and experiment with NSO on Cisco Code Exchange, where you can easily run examples in a browser-based integrated development environment (IDE).

 ## Get Started